 Each executive officer has an annual long-term equity incentive target grant denoted in terms of a dollar value, which is allocated equally between PSUs and RSUs.
 The dollar value is converted into an equivalent number of RSUs and target number of PSUs based on the average closing price of the Company's Common Stock during the 20 trading day period preceding the grant date (closing price on grant date included).
 The use of an average Common Stock closing price for purposes of converting dollar value targets into shares is intended to reduce the impact of short-term stock price volatility on individual awards, thereby mitigating the risk of a windfall or impairment to the award opportunity.

-During fiscal year 2021, the Compensation Committee approved the annual PSU and RSU grants set forth in the table below.
+During fiscal year 2022, the Compensation Committee approved the RSU and PSU grants to the NEOs set forth in the table below.